lowkeycode/project-planning-checklist/README.md

 Start thinking about different components and their requirements.
 Starting thinking about different styles (OOP/Funtional) and principles [SOLID](https://dev.to/francescoxx/solid-principles-in-javascript-3pek) what might fit well where.

+Components Of Any Architecture:

+1. Business Logic

+* Code that solves the actual business problem
+* Directly related to twhat the business does and what it needs Ex.)
+WhatsApp (Sends messages), Bank App (Stores transaction records), Accounting Software (Calculates taxes)

+2. State

+* Stores all the data about the application (data from an API, data the user inputs, what page the suer is currently viewing etc.)
+* Should be the "single source of truth"
+* UI should be kept in sync with state
+* There are state libraries (Redux, MobX)

+3. HTTP Library
+* Responsible for making and receiving AJAX requests
+* Optional but almost always necessary in real-world apps

+4. Application Logic (Router)
+* Code that is only concerned about the implementation of the application itself
+* Handles navigation on the page and UI events

+5. Presentation Logic (UI Layer)
+* Code that is concerned about the visible part of the application
+* Essentially displays application state
+* Keeps in sync with state

 ## Development